 The True "Palestinians"

-The tribes geographically were located in what is now Northern Israel, Southern Israel, in parts of today’s Jordan, and in the Judea & Samaria region of today’s Israel.
-This is important to note as the 1920 Mandate of Palestine map of the Jewish homeland included the entire region of Palestine to reflect the Jewish tribes’ provenance.
-All modern Jews trace back to three tribes: Judah (the Jews who lived in Judea), Levi, and Benjamin.
-The very name ‘Jews’ stems from Judea.
-The Judean tribes in particular were warriors and fought against the northern Israelite tribes, in addition to outside adversaries.
+Jews emerged from the Semitic tribes in the Hill Country (Judea & Samaria) of Canaan.
+Jews then expanded outward to other parts of what became Israel.
+The 12 tribes geographically were located in what is now Northern Israel, Southern Israel, in parts of today’s Jordan, and in the Judea & Samaria region.
+This is important to note as the 1920 Mandate of Palestine map of the Jewish homeland included the entire region of Palestine, a colonizer term for Israel from 136 AD – 1948) to reflect the Jewish tribes’ provenance.

 Jews of Pekin